With Bolsonaro present, Congress enacts amendment that allows pre-election social package | Policy

 Chamber approves basic text of the PEC that expands temporary social benefits in election year

-The promulgation of the text was made in a solemn session of the Congress with the presence of the presidents of the Senate, Rodrigo Pacheco (PSD-MG); from the Chamber, Arthur Lira (PP-AL); and parliamentarians.
+The text was promulgated in a solemn session of Congress with the presence of Senate presidents, Rodrigo Pacheco (PSD-MG); from the Chamber, Arthur Lira (PP-AL); and parliamentarians.

 In an unusual act, President Jair Bolsonaro, who sees in the amendment the possibility of improving performance in electoral polls, also attended Congress to participate in the enactment – a necessary step for the text to come into force.